 Words: Emily Maskell; pictures: Jordan Rossi

-His call for action was in the midst of a video message for Isle of Pride, the Isle of Man’s Pride annual celebration and march, on Saturday (13 August).
+The news comes after Heartstopper’s Joe Locke called for the “archaic” rules to be updated in a video message speech for Isle of Pride, the Isle of Man’s annual Pride on Saturday (13 August).

 View this post on Instagram

-Locke concludes: “I call upon the Manx government and our politicians to change this archaic rule and bring the island one step closer on its journey to acceptance.”
+Locke concluded: “I call upon the Manx government and our politicians to change this archaic rule and bring the island one step closer on its journey to acceptance.”

 The Attitude September/October issue is out now.